 What Is a Franchise Area Developer?

 In addition to the franchise agreement that each franchisee signs, a multi-unit developer enters into a multi-unit development agreement with the franchisor that gives them the right and the obligation to develop a set number of franchises during a set period of time in a defined market area.

-For example, a multi-unit development may agree to open 5 locations over the next three years in Dade County, Florida.
-To obtain those rights the multi-unit franchisee will usually pay a development fee that is generally non-refundable and is frequently applied on a pro-rata basis to the unit franchise fee owed as each location’s franchise agreement is signed.
+For example, a multi-unit development may agree to open five locations over the next three years in Miami-Dade County, Florida.
+To obtain those rights, the multi-unit franchisee will usually pay a development fee that is generally non-refundable and is frequently applied on a pro-rata (or proportional) basis to the unit franchise fee owed as each location’s franchise agreement is signed.

 How the Costs Break Down

-Assume that a franchisor’s initial franchise fee is $30,000 and they require a $15,000 deposit for each additional franchise the multi-unit franchisee agrees to open.
-Also, assume that the multi-unit franchisee agrees to open 5 locations.
-Upon signing the multi-unit development agreement, the multi-unit developer will generally also sign their first franchise agreement and pay to the franchisor $90,000.00.
+Assume a franchisor’s initial franchise fee is $30,000 and they require a $15,000 deposit for each additional franchise the multi-unit franchisee agrees to open.
+Also, assume that the multi-unit franchisee agrees to open five locations.
+Upon signing the multi-unit development agreement, the multi-unit developer will generally also sign their first franchise agreement and pay $90,000.00 to the franchisor.

 Initial Franchise Fee: $30,000.00

 Development Fee (or Deposit) (4 x $15,000) $60,000.00